#30days30waysUK – September is Preparedness Month: a short History and Vision

-Over 30 days every September, all-hazard themed messages and resources are shared by a wide range of partners over social media, e.g. twitter, facebook, instagram and youtube based on the national (NRR) and local community risk registers (via LRFs).
-Content is integrated from existing public awareness campaigns e.g. safety and security ‘run – hide – tell’, NHS ‘choose well’ and ‘hand washing’ as well as mental health and well-being resources.
+Over 30 days every September, all-hazard themed messages and resources are shared by a wide range of partners over social media, e.g. twitter, facebook, instagram and youtube.
+Our topics are based on the National Risk Register and local community risk registers (available via LRFs).
+Content is integrated and expands from existing public awareness campaigns e.g. safety and security ‘run – hide – tell’, EA ‘floodaware’, NHS ‘choose well’ and ‘hand washing’ as well as mental health and well-being resources.
 Additional themes such as ‘what emergency?’, ‘home preparedness’ and ‘pet preparedness’ etc. are created and shared in collaboration with a variety of stakeholders and partners.

 Online and Offline Prepared and Resilient Communities